ziya-hn/Zecta-Programming-Language/README.md

 }
 ```

-The use keyword in Z is used to import modules or specific symbols into the current scope safely
+The use keyword in Zecta is used to import modules or specific symbols into the current scope safely
 Basic Module Import:

 ```